AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 🚀 Code Overview
 <p align="justify">
 The augmentation process carried out in this work was possible using <a href="https://docs.roboflow.com/datasets/image-augmentation" target="_blank">Roboflow augmentation tool</a>.
-Please, refer to its documentation to replicate the augmented dataset of the paper.
+Please, refer to its documentation to replicate the augmented dataset discussed in the paper if you want to train YOLOv8.

 The methods developed for this project are organized in the code folder.
 Here’s a summary of key files: